 My longtime, go-to photographer Heidi Geldhauser has shot all of my “big moments” in life, and in business – my wedding, newborn photos of each of my three kids, all our family photos and of course, all photos for my business as well.
 There is such a comfort and confidence in knowing that each time I have a shoot I will be getting exactly what I want, and what I need, to properly run my business from a visual standpoint.
 Getting to this point and finding exactly the right person to fit your needs may take some time, but doing a little work up front to hone your aesthetic will help move you down this path.

-From a mentorship standpoint I love to talk about scaling your business, things you can do to truly grow in certain areas.
-As you plan for 2017, if you’re not already investing in photography here are a few things to keep in mind as you consider taking the leap …
+If you’re not already investing in photography here are a few things to keep in mind as you consider taking the leap…

 KICK IT UP A NOTCH

 Even for a very small business, professional looking photos will help elevate your products and your brand as a whole.
 Branded photos should give an overall visual consistency that will paint a very clear picture of who you are and what you’re all about.
 If you’re truly looking for a way to take your business to the next level, this may just be one area you should focus your efforts on.

 Sometimes having beautiful photography gives people the impression that you’re bigger than you really are, which can be both a pro and a con so just be ready for it.
 People like to feature pretty pictures, so you might be surprised by the increase in regrams, shares or even press features that you’re able to capture simply by having a stronger visual presence.
 It also gives large companies the impression that you’re a legitimate business who has their act together and could probably handle a larger volume order.
 These are all benefits I’ve encountered first hand, and I’ve seen tangible business growth as a result.